marcdordal/marcdordal.github.io/_publications/2016-11-01-DCG_Infreq_ZLB.md

 ---
-title: "Infrequent but long-lived zero lower bound episodes and the optimal rate of inflation."
+title: "Infrequent but long-lived zero lower bound episodes and the optimal rate of inflation"
 collection: publications
 permalink: /publication/2016-11-01-DCG_Infreq_ZLB
 excerpt: 'Countries rarely hit the zero lower bound (ZLB) on interest rates, but when they do, these episodes tend to be very long-lived.
 These two features are difficult to incorporate jointly into macroeconomic models using typical representations of shock processes.
 We introduce a regime-switching representation of risk premium shocks into an otherwise standard New Keynesian model to generate a realistic distribution of ZLB durations.
 We discuss what different calibrations of this model imply for optimal inflation rates.'